matthewfritz/bpr-vagrant/README.md

 This is the minimal installation disk image for the OS.
 The Vagrantfile references this for quicker provisioning.

+### VirtualBox

+Ensure you have the latest version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.

 ## Scripts and Aliases

 ### Nix-based Systems